Challenges for India's Modi in his third term as prime minister

 "Middle class is the driving force of the country," Modi said at an alliance meeting on Friday.
 "In the coming days we will work on increasing middle class savings, improving their quality of life, and seeing what needs to be changed in our rules to achieve that."

-Food inflation, which accounts for nearly half of the overall consumer price basket, was an annual 8.70 percent in April, compared with a 8.52 percent rise in the previous month.
-Food inflation has been at more than 8 percent year-on-year since November 2023.
+Food inflation, which accounts for nearly half of the overall consumer price basket, was an annual 8.70% in April, compared with a 8.52% rise in the previous month.
+Food inflation has been at more than 8% year-on-year since November 2023.

-For the current year, the Reserve Bank of India has projected headline inflation at 4.5 percent while raising the outlook for economic growth to 7.2 percent.
+For the current year, the Reserve Bank of India has projected headline inflation at 4.5% while raising outlook for economic growth to 7.2%.

 Modi has banned exports of wheat and rice to contain domestic inflation.